shotwn/the-silicon-scout/docs/docs/interim-reports/interim-report-1.md

 ```

 ## Next Steps
-I think it is time to consider the viability of the project.
+I think it is time to consider the viability of this approach.
 If I can not improve the model's performance, I might need to consider alternative approaches.
-Especially with black-box data performance was quite low.
-False positive rate was very high which is not acceptable for physics discovery tasks.
+Especially with black-box data signal performance this low.

 I will continue to train the latest setup and perhaps try to change how the numeric fusion adapter is implemented.
-While doing that I probably need to have a meeting with my advisor to discuss the future direction of the project.
+While doing that I probably need to have a meeting with my advisor to discuss the future direction of the study.